purcelba/gated_accumulator_model/README.md

 # About

 The repository contains Matab functions for modeling the processes by which the brain decides where and when to move the eyes.
-Macaque monkeys were trained to view an array of visual stimuli on a computer monitor and received a juice reward for making an eye movement to the "target", for example, the red square among green squares (Fig 1).
+Macaque monkeys viewed an array of visual stimuli and made eye movements to the "target" (e.g., red square among green squares) for a juice reward (**Fig 1**).
 The array was presented briefly in sequences of trials with the target at a new location each time.
 While the monkeys performed the task, activity was recorded from neurons that signaled when the target was in a particular location by increasing their activity (the discharge rate of action potentials).

 <p align="center">
     <img src="visual_search.png" width=50% /><br>